zealvora/certified-kubernetes-application-developer/practice-tests/dep-upgrade.md

 ### Your Task

 Your goal is to update the `old-deployment.yaml` manifest to make it compatible with your current Kubernetes environment.
-In case if any container errors, save the logs to error-container.txt
+In case if any container errors, save the error logs to error-container.txt

 `old-deployment.yaml`
 ```sh